kielbasiago/guides/asyncs/2022-11-26-weffasync.md

 ### Unlock Final Kefka
 You must complete **"The Gauntlet"** before unlocking final kefka.

-During the gauntlet, you fight the five required KT fights back-to-back in the following order:
+During the gauntlet, you will fight the five required KT fights back-to-back in the following order:
 - Inferno (Right Team)
 - Guardian (Middle Team)
 - Doom (Left Team)
 - Goddess (Right Team)
 - Poltrgeist (Middle Team)

-  - Gauntlet does not allow saving or menuing between fights
+During the five encounters you are unable to save or menu.

-  - Once completed you will end in the final switch room, able to leave or warp out to heal/save
+Once completed you will end in the final switch room, able to leave or warp out to heal/save

 ### Unlock Gauntlet
 The gauntlet is unlocked by completing 20 checks or killing 15 bosses